Home Blogs What it’s like to study BSc (Hons) Adult Nursing

 I definitely think for anybody that wants to do this it’s a fantastic opportunity here because you are listened to, and if you’ve got any problems they’re really approachable.

 I think for me, apart from getting back into academic writing, my biggest concern was money before starting.
 Money is a massive thing for older students, especially with dependents.
-But it is about making sure you look around what you can get and what’s available to you.
+But it is about making sure you look at what you can get and what’s available to you.
 You’ve just got to be really dedicated.
 If you’re really not sure then maybe it’s not for you.
-If it’s really what you want to achieve then you can definitely do it with the support from the university and what we have from the NHS grants and things like that.
+If it’s really what you want to achieve then you can definitely do it with the support from the university and NHS grants and things like that.
 It’s just making sure you do your research first.

 Emma Lockhart, BSc (Hons) Adult Nursing